 Cripple Creek & Victor Gold Mine Tour

-Tours of the Cripple Creek & Victor Gold Mining Co. operations are held daily Memorial Day weekend through Labor Day.
+Tours of the Cripple Creek & Victor Gold Mining Co. operations are held daily (except Thursdays) Memorial Day weekend through Labor Day.
 The tours start at the Victor Lowell Thomas Museum and include a historical overview of the Gold Rush, as well as a guided tour of the modern gold mine.
 All proceeds from the tours are donated to the Victor Lowell Thomas Museum.

 Mollie Kathleen Gold Mine Tour